OB-lab/James_et_al._2021-MBE/README.md

   + Migration matrix: It should contain one matrix per migration matrix, as mentioned in the previous section.
 The program indexes the first migration matrix as 0, the second one as 1, and so on.
 Rows/columns keep the rationale from/to.
 If the migration rate is unknown, a parameter name should be specified instead in the corresponding cell to be calculated (*i.e.* MIG12, MIG21).

   + Historical events: This section is the heart of the evolutionary model.
-The first line specifies the number of historical events, namely gene flow, bottle neck, admixture event, coalescence of population, etc. Each historical event should be specified in a different line and be defined by 7 numbers in the following order.
+The first line specifies the number of historical events, namely gene flow, bottlenecks, admixture events, coalescence of populations, etc. Each historical event should be specified in a different line and be defined by 7 numbers in the following order.
 If any of those values are unknown, a parameter name should be specified instead to be calculated (*i.e. TDIV, RESIZE*).

     - Number of generations in the past at which the historical event happened.
     - Source population.